Templates

 Section titled “Applying Code Templates”- Go to Tests tab

-- Open the relevant test case in the CODE TEMPLATE tab
+- Open the relevant test case in the Code template tab

 - Select the needed template in the extra menu